snowch/stratos-vagrant-box/README.md

  - ```vagrant ssh cloudstack``` # log in to the cloudstack box
  - ```./cloudstack_dev.sh -r``` # runs cloudstack

 Now open a browser from your host to 'http://192.168.56.10:8080/client' and login with 'admin/password'.
-You should be able to create an instance (don't attach storage to the image - this isn't working).
+After logging in, check "Infrastructure > System VMs".
+When the VM State shows "Running" and Agent State shows "Up" for both VMs, you should be able to create an instance (don't add a disk offering to the image - this isn't working yet).

 - Start and Provision **Stratos** box: